Bryan Little: Playing career

+Atlanta Thrashers / Winnipeg Jets (2007–2020)

 Little signed a three-year, entry-level contract with the Thrashers running until the end of the 2009–10 NHL season.
 He made the Thrashers' NHL roster out of training camp in 2007 and joined the team full-time.
-He made his NHL debut on October 5, 2007, scoring in his first game, the first Thrasher ever to do so.
+He made his NHL debut on October 5, 2007, scoring in his first game against the Washington Capitals, the first Thrasher ever to do so.
 However, midway through the season, he was demoted to the Wolves, where he would go on to win the 2008 Calder Cup Championship.

-He would spend the entire 2008–09 NHL season with the Thrashers, scoring 31 goals.
+He would spend the entire 2008–09 season with the Thrashers, scoring 31 goals and 20 assists for 51 points in 79 games.

 In August 2010, Little signed a three-year, $7.15 million contract extension with Atlanta as a restricted free agent.

-After the Thrashers organization relocated to Winnipeg to become the Winnipeg Jets prior to the 2011–12 season, Little changed his uniform number from #10 to #18 out of respect for Dale Hawerchuk, who played for the original Winnipeg Jets.
+After the Thrashers organization relocated to Winnipeg to become the Winnipeg Jets prior to the 2011–12 season, Little changed his uniform number from #10 to #18 out of respect for Dale Hawerchuk, who played for the original Winnipeg Jets from 1981–1990.

 On July 22, 2013, Little and the Jets agreed to a five-year, $23.5 million contract extension, avoiding salary arbitration.
-In the first year of his new contract in 2013–14, Little had a career year offensively, scoring 64 points in 82 games.
-He signed a six-year contract extension on September 14, 2017.
+In the first year of his new contract in 2013–14, Little had a career year offensively, scoring 64 points (23 goals, 41 assists) in all 82 games.

+Little would record 24 goals and 28 assists for 52 points in 70 games in the 2014–15 season as the Jets qualified for the playoffs for the first time in Little's career and the first time since the franchise relocated to Winnipeg from Atlanta as the Jets finished the season as the eighth and final seed in the Western Conference.
+Little played in his first career playoff game on April 16, 2015, in the first game in the opening round of the 2015 playoffs against the top-seeded Anaheim Ducks where the Jets lost 4–2.
+Little recorded his first career playoff goal in game three on Ducks' goaltender Frederik Andersen in a 5–4 OT loss.
+Little would score a second goal and also record his first career playoff assist on a Mark Stuart goal as the Jets would lose 5–2 loss as the Ducks completed their sweep against the Jets and Little would finish the playoffs with one goal and two assists for three points in all four games.